d-bl/GroundForge-help/docs/snow-mix/index.md

 About half of the _B3_ samples in [Viele gute Gründe](/MAE-gf/docs/literature) are members of only 2 families and need only 17 recipes.
+The other half is member of 25 families with an average of almost 3 samples per family.
+This leaves 203 families not explored.

 ### Modify a given recipe